dukelec/cdbus/Readme.md

 In this case, single-rate peer-to-peer bus communication can be implemented by CDBUS-BS mode:

- - Configure different TX_PERMIT_LEN parameters for each node, and the difference should be sufficient to avoid conflicts.
+ - The TX_PERMIT_LEN parameter is configured differently for different nodes, and the difference needs to be large enough to avoid conflicts.
- - If any node has pending tx frame before TX-permit point, then start sent at the TX-permit point.
+ - If any node has pending tx frame before TX-permit point, then start send at the TX-permit point.
- - Or wait for the idle time to exceed the MAX_IDLE_LEN, then send a break character to bring the bus out of idle mode.
+ - Or wait until the idle time exceeds MAX_IDLE_LEN, then send a break character to bring the bus out of idle state.

 <img alt="arbitration" src="docs/img/break_sync.svg" width="75%">

-The CDBUS-BS mode is suitable for high-speed applications with few nodes and is also suitable for software implementation.
+The CDBUS-BS mode is suitable for high-speed applications with few nodes, and it is also suitable for software implementation.

 ## Block Diagram